apache/fury/docs/specification/xlang_serialization_spec.md

 #### Why serialize chunk by chunk?

-When fury will use first key-value pair to predict header optimistically, it can't know how many pairs have same meta(tracking kef ref, key has null and so on).
+When fory will use first key-value pair to predict header optimistically, it can't know how many pairs have same meta(tracking kef ref, key has null and so on).
 If we don't write chunk by chunk with max chunk size, we must write at least `X` bytes to take up a place for later to update the number which has same elements, `X` is the num_bytes for encoding varint encoding of map size.